You know, I really, I'm wondering if Gibbs is in trouble today.

 Pretty quiet.

-What do I think of the Bengals hiring T.O.?
+Okay, what do I think of the Bengals hiring T.O.?

-I think it's perfectly in character.
+I think it's perfectly within, I think it's perfectly in character.

-I think it's probably a good time for them to hire T.O. because TO knows he's a number two receiver now.
+I think it's probably a good time for them to hire T.O. because T.O. knows he's a number two receiver now.

 They're supposedly their friends.

-Chad Okochosinko has a reality show.
+Chad Ochosinko has a reality show.

-TO has a reality show.
+T.O. has a reality show.

 They're apparently good buddies.